sharonpamela/GoldApp/README.md

 # Gold

 ### Summary:
-Gold is a Node.JS react application that fascilitate a dashboard for viewing and comparing crytocurrency prices and other stats.
+Gold is a Node.JS react application that fascilitates a dashboard for viewing and comparing crytocurrency prices and other stats.

 ### Access:
 - This app is currently hosted at: https://powerful-woodland-79930.herokuapp.com/